bjoernboeckle/HC_SR04/README.md

 # Usage

 Initialize with echo pin (2) and trigger pin (8).
-In case asynchron measuremnt should be used the echo pin must support interrupts.
+In case asynchron measurement should be used the echo pin must support interrupts.

 ```c++
 HC_SR04<2> sensor(8);